Christian Ho: 2025

 In 2025, Ho stepped up to FIA Formula 3 with new team DAMS Lucas Oil, alongside Matías Zagazeta and Alpine-backed Nicola Lacorte.
 Ho became the first Singaporean driver to secure a seat on the FIA Formula 3 Championship grid.
-He had a shaky start to the season in Melbourne with a crash in the feature race, but secured an impressive P4 qualifying finish in Bahrain; he took double points with eighth and tenth in the races.
-Following a series of rounds where he lacked pace with the car, Ho returned to the points in Silverstone after qualifying in the top 12, and managed to place sixth in the sprint and fifth in the feature.
+He had a shaky start to the season in Melbourne with a crash in the feature race, but secured a fourth place starting spot in Bahrain; he took double points with eighth and tenth in the races.
+Following a series of rounds where he lacked pace with the car, Ho returned to the points in Silverstone after qualifying in the top-12, and managed to place sixth in the sprint and fifth in the feature.
 This would prove to be his last points finish of the season, as Ho ended up 22nd in the standings with 17 points, ahead of Zagazeta and Lacorte.